WellOiledMachine/welloiled-logger/README.md

 ```
 **2. Install requirements**
 > [!IMPORTANT]
 > It is recommended to create a virtual environment to manage dependencies and avoid potential conflicts with other Python projects.
-For a comprehensive guide on creating and using virtual environments, check out the [Python Packaging User Guide on Virtual Environments](https://realpython.com/python-virtual-environments-a-primer/).
+For a comprehensive guide on creating and using virtual environments, check out [Python Virtual Environments: A Primer](https://realpython.com/python-virtual-environments-a-primer/).
 Otherwise, a virtual environment can easily be created and activated with these commands:
 > ```
 > python3 -m venv <NAME_OF_ENVIRONMENT>
 > source ./<NAME_OF_ENVIRONMENT>/bin/activate